Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

 \subsection{Experiment design}

-All experiments were preregistered (see Data availablilty) and approved by the Harvard IRB.
+All experiments were preregistered (see Data availability) and approved by the Harvard IRB.
 All subjects were recruited with CloudResearch and provided informed consent.
 Sample sizes were determined based on pilot experiments (see Reporting summary).
 We implemented experiments using NiceWebRL\footnote{\url{https://github.com/wcarvalho/nicewebrl/}}.

 All experiments used the following block design.
-An experiment consisted of $4$ blocks, where each black had an associated maze.
+An experiment consisted of $4$ blocks, where each block had an associated maze (see examples of environments and goal/start sampling in \extfigref{ext:jaxmaze-envs} and \extfigref{ext:jaxmaze-juncture-envs}).
 For JaxMaze, each block within an experiment presented a rotation of the same maze.
 In Craftax, different blocks had different procedurally generated maps.
 Blocks were divided into a training segment where subjects learned tasks from $\traintasks$ and a \textit{subsequent} evaluation segment where subjects were tested on tasks from $\testtasks$.
 During training, subjects had $80$ attempts to successfully complete $8$ trials per train task.
 During evaluation, subjects had $1$ attempt for each evaluation task.
 Subjects were given a bonus for completing evaluation tasks more quickly but there was no time-limit.
 When a trial was completed, subjects had to press a key to move on to the next trial.
 Across subjects, block ordering and object categories were randomized.
 The order that tasks was presented was also randomized.

-\textbf{JaxMaze: Two Paths experiment (\figref{fig:jaxmaze} A) and Shortcut experiment (\figref{fig:jaxmaze} K)}.
+\textbf{JaxMaze: Two Paths experiment (experiment 1) and Shortcut experiment (experiment 2)}.
 Both experiments followed the same protocol but differed in the mazes presented to subjects.
 Individual blocks consisted of $2$ training tasks and $1$ evaluation task.
 During training, subjects were told what task they would later be evaluated on and their starting location was chosen from $8$ possible locations.
 Subjects were told that they would receive a bonus for completing the evaluation task in under $20$ seconds.

+\textbf{JaxMaze: Intermediary start experiment (experiment 3) details.} Individual blocks consisted of $2$ training tasks and $2$ evaluation tasks.
+During training, subjects were told what task they would later be evaluated on.
+Subjects were told they would get a bonus for completing evaluation tasks in under $20$ seconds.